NTX-McGill/NeuroTechX-McGill-2019/README.md

 # MILO - the MInd-controlled LOcomotive
-MILO is designed to help users navigate without the use of hands or limbs.
-This brain-computer interface (BCI) makes use of electroencephalography (EEG), an affordable, accessible and non-invasive technique to detect brain activity.
-Specifically, MILO uses motor imagery (MI) signals to turn, by detecting a suppression of the mu rhythm (7-13 Hz) in the sensorimotor cortex (the brain area associated with movement) when users imagine movements.
-In addition to MI, eye blinking signals and jaw artefacts were used to initiate starts and stops, and to indicate the desire to turn.
-With MILO, users can move forward or stop by blinking their eyes or clenching their jaw, and can turn left or right by thinking about left and right hand movements.
+MILO helps people navigate without the use of hands or limbs.
+It is especially useful for people with ALS, locked-in syndrome, and other forms of paralysis.

+Our brain-computer interface makes use of electroencephalography (EEG), an affordable, accessible, and non-invasive technique to detect brain activity.
+Specifically, MILO uses motor imagery signals to turn, by detecting a suppression of the mu rhythm (7-13 Hz) in the sensorimotor cortex (the brain area associated with movement) when users imagine movements.
+In addition to motor imagery, eye blinking signals and jaw artefacts were used to initiate starts and stops, and to indicate the desire to turn.
+With MILO, users can toggle between moving forward and stoping by blinking their eyes or clenching their jaw.
+They can turn left or right by simply thinking about left and right hand movements.

-We also designed a caregiver mobile application, which sends the real-time location of the wheelchair user to their caregivers to ensure safety and facilitate real-time communication.
-It also notifies the caregiver if the user's heartrate increases abnormally or a crash occurs.
+We designed a web application for caregivers, from which they can view the location of the wheelchair user in real time to ensure their safety.
+A text message is also sent to the caregiver if the user's heart rate is abnormal or a crash occurs.

 ## Github Navigation
 - [`\offline`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/offline/) contains raw EEG data and scripts for offline analysis and visualization
 	- [`\offline\data`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/offline/data) contains the raw EEG data recorded from consenting and anonymized participants.
 Each folder contains the recording for a single anonymized and consenting participant.
 The data collection paradigms are specified in the README.md of each folder
 	- [`\offline\signal_processing`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/offline/signal_processing) contains scripts for signal processing
 	- [`\offline\training_software`](https://github.com/NTX-McGill/NeuroTechX-McGill-2019/tree/master/offline/training_software) contains scripts to vizualize the data